Renewal of Portage III

 Portage III renewal project

 This project consists of a complete overhaul of both the inside and outside of the building.
-As part of the planned midlife renewal work, we are doing much-needed renovations and are replacing systems that have reached the end of their useful life.
+As part of the planned midlife renewal work, much-needed renovations are being completed to replace systems that have reached the end of their useful life.

 The project includes: